 They can be in charge of your hardware, your data, and all of the processes related to it (disaster recovery, maintenance, capacity management, etc.) so you have time to focus on your business.

 The important benefits that you gain when switching to have your servers and services hosted on the cloud are:

 Think about how much time it takes to provision a full application to your environment.
 You would first have to discover each tier of the application (web, application, data, etc.) and determine each hardware need.

-Assuming you don’t have a capacity to produce a large application, you would have to go through the request and procurement process to obtain the hardware.
+Assuming you don’t have the capacity to develop a large application, you would have to go through the request and procurement process to obtain the hardware.
 This requires you to very closely right-size the capital expenditure so you don’t overpay for the hardware.

 When it’s done, you’ll have to install the servers in the datacenter, deploy the virtualization software to the machine, and start to build the machines as stated in the specification.

-One of the characteristics of cloud that makes it so appealing is the ability to quickly provision on demand.
+One of the characteristics that makes cloud so appealing is the ability to quickly provision on demand.
 No up-front investment, no additional labor cost.
 Simply select a server size, an operating system, and other configurations you’re looking for, and the cloud can create that server for you in minutes.

 Determining capacity remains an elusive task for many companies.
 The resources you need are predicted through trends of what has been used.
-The problem with predictions are that they are not always right.
+The problem with predictions is that they are not always right.

 Even more important, it’s very hard to acquire additional hardware and resources using predictions.
 As a matter of fact, many infrastructures choose to downgrade servers rather than buy more hardware.